carpentries-incubator/gap-lesson/_episodes/03-func.md

 ~~~
 {: .output}

-The example above also demonstrates `time` - this is the variable which stores
+The example above also demonstrates `time` -- this is the variable which stores
 the CPU time in milliseconds spent by the last command.

-Thus, now we may create new groups and reuse `AvgOrdOfGroup` to calculate average
+Thus, we may now create new groups and reuse `AvgOrdOfGroup` to calculate the average
 order of their elements in the same GAP session.
 Our next goal is to make it
-reusable for the future calculations.
+reusable for calculations in future sessions.

-Using a text editor (for example, the one that you have used for the previous
+Using a text editor (for example, the one that you may have used for previous
 Software Carpentry lessons), create a text file called `avgord.g` containing
-the code of the function and comments (a good practice to use them!):
+the following function code and comments (a good chance to practise using them!):

 ~~~
 #####################################################################